-Recent judgments in the English courts (e.g. Fetch.ai Ltd v Persons Unknown [2021] EWHC 2254 (Comm)) demonstrate that the usual remedies available against fraudsters, such as freezing orders, Norwich Pharmacal orders and Bankers Trust orders, are also available in relation to fraud involving digital currencies under the common law.
+Recent judgments in the English courts (e.g. Fetch. ai Ltd v Persons Unknown [2021] EWHC 2254 (Comm) and D'Aloia v Persons Unknown [2022] EWHC 1723 (Ch)) demonstrate that the usual remedies available against fraudsters, such as freezing orders, Norwich Pharmacal orders and Bankers Trust orders, are also available in relation to fraud involving digital currencies under the common law and that substituted service solutions can be adopted where appropriate.
 Such decisions may be expected to be persuasive in the Cayman Islands.